corbindavenport/wikipedia-search/README.md

 ---------------------------------------------------------
 __New in Wikipedia Serch 5.0:__
 * Search from the Chrome Omnibar by selecting it, typing 'wiki', pressing space, and start typing (Based on [OmniWiki](https://github.com/hamczu/OmniWiki))
+* Removal of the old search button
 * Right-click a word or phrase inside any web page and select 'Wikipedia Search' to lookup
 * Added new languages (Hayeren, Latina, Saxa Tyla, Cebuano, Srpskohrvatski)
+* New options screen with clean interface
 * Various bug fixes

 __New in Wikipedia Serch 4.1.1:__